florisboard/emojicon/README.md

 ### Actions

 ```
+build <cldr_version> <lang_code>
-build <lang_code>   Builds the emoji mapping file for specified language.
+    Builds the emoji mapping file for specified language.
 If no language code
     is specified or 'root' is passed, all names and keywords will be left empty
     and the generated file name is 'root.txt' in the output dir.

+buildall <cldr_version>
-buildall            Builds the emoji mapping files for all langugaes including root.
+    Builds the emoji mapping files for all languages, including root.

+clean
-clean               Removes the output directory and all built files.
+    Removes the output directory and all built files.

+help
-help                Shows this help message.
+    Shows this help message.
 ```

 ## Project info